-At the close of internships, employers provide valuable feedback to the Interim Chair (as well as directly to the students) about students' performance during the internship.
-Although this information is used to improve student preparation and the program overall, on the whole the feedback is extremely positive.
-Below are a few testimonials that were collected for the purposes of program review.
+At the close of internships, employers provide valuable feedback to the Chair (as well as directly to the students) about students' performance during the internship.
+Although this information is used to improve student preparation and the program overall, on the whole, the feedback is extremely positive.
+Below are a few testimonials that were collected for the purposes of the program review.

 MENTOR CRITIQUES OF STUDENT PERFORMANCE

-Todd Oldham, Dominque Lemieux/Cirque du Soleil, Bob Mackie, are just a few mentors who have repeatedly mentored Otis students because they are continually impressed by the caliber of student work.
-Todd Olham has said this is the only school he will actually participate in a design project with students due to the quality of student work.
+Jason Wu, Jonathan Simkhai, Ralph Lauren, Dominque Lemieux/Cirque du Soleil, Bob Mackie, are just a few mentors who have repeatedly mentored Otis students because they are continually impressed by the caliber of student work.
+Todd Olham has said Otis is the only school he will actually participate in a design project with students due to the quality of student work.